Your briefing on Friday – The New York Times

-Cases have skyrocketed in Tokyo, setting records for four consecutive days, and more locations have told residents to avoid nonessential exits.
-On Tuesday, the Tokyo Olympics were delayed by a year.
+Here is some good news: Small changes in personal behavior can help delay coronavirus transmission, ease the burden on hospitals, and give scientists more time to develop treatments (and ultimately a vaccine).

-But the public has yet to take officials' warnings seriously.
-Although the schools have been closed for a month and major events have been canceled, life has returned to normal.
-People gather in parks, travel by subway and go out to eat.
-And the evidence is still limited, raising fears about the full extent of virus progression across the country.
+Why would anyone want to visit Chernobyl, the site of the worst ecological catastrophe in history?

-Driven by his own curiosity, A writer for The Times Magazine traveled to the area around the former nuclear power plant, the site of the worst ecological catastrophe in history.
-"I was on a kind of perverse pilgrimage," he writes.
+"I was on a kind of perverse pilgrimage," a writer who traveled there write in Times magazine.
 "I wanted to see what the end of the world was like."

-Above, two tourists in an abandoned amusement park in Pripyat, a city built for Chernobyl workers.
+Above, two tourists in an abandoned amusement park in Pripyat, a city that was built for Chernobyl workers.

 This is what is happening the most.